FinOps

 • Model routing: up to 85% savings, simple rule engine

-• Batching: 50% savings, configuration change
+• Batching: 50% savings, often just a configuration change

 Stop organizing the deck chairs.
 Fix the hull breach first.